Frequently asked questions

 According to REACH, registrants are required to carry out an exposure assessment for the whole life cycle of a substance, including the waste step.
 In the case of Ethanol, this was done by integrating all of the conservatively assumed amounts that go from each use into the three main methods of disposal: incineration, landfill and recycling.
 These assessments are included into the CSRs to show the complete life cycle for a supply chain.
 However, they are not required to be included in the extended data sheet; they do not represent the situation of an individual user and they do not need to be provided to any actor downstream.
 For the same reason, regional level exposure assessments are not included in the SDS exposure scenarios and they are only incorporated into the CSR.
 So there are no translated versions of these – they are just a part of the CSR.

-The Association intends to prepare and submit a dossier for ethanol under UK-REACH; the organizational details are still being discussed.
-In the meantime, we recommend that you sign up to the UK-REACH mailing list to stay informed, and that you ensure that relevant UK-based legal entities submits a grandfathering notification by 1 May 2021 or a Downstream User Import Notification (DUIN) by 28 October 2021 to HSE.
+The Association intends to prepare and submit a dossier for ethanol under UK-REACH under the same circumstances as the REACH registration in the EU.
+In the meantime, we recommend that you sign up to the UK-REACH mailing list to stay informed, and that you ensure that relevant UK-based legal entities submits a grandfathering notification by 1 May 2021 or a Downstream User Import Notification (DUIN) by 27 October 2021 to HSE.